Field-angle-resolved landscape of non-Fermi-liquid behavior in the quasi-kagome Kondo Lattice CeRhSn: Discussion

-In general, QC develops only near a QCP.
-In CeRhSn, however, QC survives over a wide range of tuning parameter $H_{\parallel a}$ values.
-This QC feature resembles the enigmatic quantum critical ``phases'' proposed for $\beta$-YbAlB$_4$ and MnSi,\cite{Matsumoto2011Science,Tomita2015Science,Doiron-Leyraud2003Nature} in which QC was observed in a wide range of hydrostatic pressures, even far away from the phase boundary of the magnetic order.
-Therefore, QC in CeRhSn is not associated with a conventional magnetic QCP.
-Moreover, in the $T$--$H_{\parallel a}$ map in Fig.~\textbf{5d}, there are strong and weak quantum critical regimes, separated around $\mu_0H_{\parallel a} \sim 0.5$~T. The qualitative change in QC is also indicated by the low-temperature part of $C(T)/T$ (Fig.~\textbf{4a}), whose power-law temperature exponent $n$ changes significantly between 0 and 1~T (Table~\textbf{1}).
-Around this characteristic field ($\mu_0H_{\parallel a}\sim0.5$~T), a magnetic phase transition is induced by in-plane stress,\cite{Kuchler2017PRB} supporting a possible change in ground states.
-More importantly, the entropy plateau (Fig.~\textbf{3b}) along with the perfect match between the exponents $n$ of $C(T)/T$ in 1--2~T (Fig.~\textbf{4a} and Table~\textbf{1}) emphasizes the emergence of a quantum critical ``phase'' driven by the precisely aligned in-plane magnetic field.
-These features capture new aspects of QC caused by unconventional origins.
-For CeRhSn, partially frustrated ground states transformed from the zero-field highly frustrated ones may stabilize the observed quantum critical ``phase''.
-For comparison, a similar entropy plateau was reported on pyrochlore compounds,\cite{Hiroi2003JPSJ} which is attributable to the occurrence of the partially frustrated kagome-ice state under $H$ along the cubic $\langle 111 \rangle$ axis, transformed from the fully frustrated spin-ice state in zero field.
+In general, quantum criticality develops only near a QCP.
+In CeRhSn, however, the NFL behavior survives over a wide range of tuning parameter $H_{\parallel a}$ values.
+This feature resembles the enigmatic quantum critical ``phases'' proposed for $\beta$-YbAlB$_4$ and MnSi,\cite{Matsumoto2011Science,Tomita2015Science,Doiron-Leyraud2003Nature} in which quantum criticality was observed in a wide range of hydrostatic pressures, even far away from the phase boundary of the magnetic order.
+Therefore, the NFL nature in CeRhSn is not associated with a conventional magnetic QCP.
+Moreover, in the $T$--$H_{\parallel a}$ map in Fig.~\ref{phase}(d), there are high and moderate entropy regimes, separated around $\mu_0H_{\parallel a} \sim 0.5$~T. Around this characteristic field ($\mu_0H_{\parallel a}\sim0.5$~T), a magnetic phase transition is induced by in-plane stress,\cite{Kuchler2017PRB} supporting a possible change in ground states.
+In other words, the entropy plateau [Fig.~\ref{Field}(b)] indicates a partial lift of the degenerate ground states at this field.
+This two-step decrease of the entropy is accompanied by a qualitative change in the exponent $n$ of $C(T)$ (Table~\ref{Table}).

-Our multidimensional entropy landscape reveals various uncommon features of QC in CeRhSn.
-Particularly, the observation of QC in the very narrow field-angle range, $|\phi_H| \lesssim 2^\circ$, demonstrates that a magnetic field angle can be a powerful tuning parameter for QC.
-The field-angle-resolved entropy landscape, which directly reflects the degeneracy of ground states, has a great potential to advance our understanding of exotic phases in anisotropic systems.
-In particular, this technique opens a new route for the study of frustrated systems, such as magnetic monopole excitations,\cite{Castelnovo2008Nature} a variety of spin-liquid states\cite{Balents2010Nature,Gingras2014RPP,Savary2017RPP} and field-induced novel phases, in which macroscopic degeneracy of ground states led by geometrical frustration plays a significant role.